 Metallic Minerals Corp. (the "Company") was incorporated under the laws of British Columbia on May 3, 2007.
 The Company was registered as an extra-territorial corporation under the Business Corporations Act (Yukon) on July 10, 2009.
 The Company is involved in activities that include the acquisition and exploration of mineral properties.
 The Company's head office is located at 904 - 409 Granville Street, Vancouver, British Columbia, V6C 1T2.
-The Company is a reporting issuer and trades on the TSX Venture Exchange in Canada under the symbol "MMG".
+The Company is a reporting issuer and trades on the TSX Venture Exchange in Canada under the symbol "MMG" and the US OTCQB Exchange under the symbol "MMNGF".